Chart Color Schemes

 AreaSearch assessment indicates Ballarat East faces employment challenges relative to the majority of Australian markets

-Ballarat East has a skilled workforce with well-represented essential services sectors.
-The unemployment rate was 5.9% as of June 2024, with an estimated employment growth of 7.8% over the past year.
+Ballarat East has a skilled workforce with essential services sectors well represented.
+The unemployment rate was 6.2% in the past year, with an estimated employment growth of 2.0%.

-As of June 2025, 2,720 residents are employed, and the unemployment rate is 2.1% higher than Rest of Vic.'s rate of 3.8%.
-Workforce participation in Ballarat East is lower at 52.6%, compared to Rest of Vic.'s 57.4%.
-The dominant employment sectors among residents include health care & social assistance, education & training, and retail trade.
+As of September 2025, 2,706 residents are employed while the unemployment rate is 2.4% higher than Rest of Vic.'s rate of 3.8%.
+Workforce participation is lower at 52.6%, compared to Rest of Vic.'s 57.4%.
+Dominant employment sectors include health care & social assistance, education & training, and retail trade.

-Agriculture, forestry & fishing has limited presence with only 1.2% employment, compared to the regional average of 7.5%.
-Employment opportunities appear limited locally, as indicated by the lower ratio of Census working population to resident population.
-Over the 12 months to June 2025, employment increased by 7.8%, while labour force increased by 6.9%, causing a decrease in unemployment rate by 0.7 percentage points.
-In contrast, Rest of Vic. saw employment contract by 0.9% and unemployment rise by 0.4 percentage points during the same period.
-Jobs and Skills Australia's national employment forecasts from Sep-2022 project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ballarat East's employment mix suggests local employment should increase by 6.6% over five years and 13.9% over ten years, assuming constant population projections for illustrative purposes.
+Agriculture, forestry & fishing has limited presence with 1.2% employment compared to the regional average of 7.5%.
+Employment opportunities locally appear limited based on Census data comparing working population to resident population.
+Over the year to September 2025, employment increased by 2.0%, while labour force increased by 1.5%, reducing the unemployment rate by 0.5 percentage points.
+This contrasts with Rest of Vic., where employment contracted by 0.7% and unemployment rose marginally.
+State-level data from 25-Nov shows VIC employment grew by 1.13% year-on-year, with a state unemployment rate of 4.7%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ballarat East's employment mix suggests local employment should increase by 6.6% over five years and 13.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment